tcheukueppoo/wfmux/README.md

 ## effect
 use xdg;

-## set the list of directories which contains your projects
+## set the list of directories which contains your projects directories
 project_directory "~/projects" "~/.local/projects"

 ## Set default programs for openning your project files